AstreaTSS/PYTHIAWebsite/docs/updates/posts/120224-early-december-updates.md

 # Update Post - Early December 2024

-Since the last update post, there have been a few changes to the bot, including new configuration setting.
+Since the last update post, there have been a few changes to the bot, including new configuration settings.
 Let's get into it!

 <!-- more -->